COSC3020/divide-and-conquer-sum-DJReflexive/README.md

 $T(n) = 3T(n/3) + \Theta(1)$

-However, we do not necessarily worry about the constant time it takes for the base case to be added, so we will omit it from this analysis:

-$T(n) = 3T(n/3)$

 No matter what the content or the order of the array is, the function will recursively call itself until the sub-arrays reach the criteria for the base cases, then it is all added back together through the recursive calls to get